gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/bopis-orders/README.md

 ---
 description: >-
-  Ensure seamless coordination between online orders and store operations for a smooth BOPIS fulfillment.
+ Keep online orders and store operations in sync for easy BOPIS fulfillment.
 ---

 # BOPIS Orders